elegant-scipy/elegant-scipy/markdown/ch2.markdown

 <!-- exercise begin -->

+## Further Work: Using the TCGA's Patient Clusters

-**Exercise:** Do our clusters do a better job of predicting survival than the original clusters in the paper?
+Do our clusters do a better job of predicting survival than the original clusters in the paper?
 What about UV signature?
 Plot survival curves using the original clusters and UV signature columns of the patient data.
 How do they compare to our clusters?

 <!-- exercise end -->

 <!-- exercise begin -->

+## Further Work: Reproducing the TCGA's Clusters

-**Exercise:** We leave you the exercise of implementing the approach described in the paper[^paper]:
+We leave you the exercise of implementing the approach described in the paper[^paper]:

 1. Take bootstrap samples (random choice with replacement) of the genes used to cluster the samples;
 2. For each sample, produce a hierarchical clustering;